Grebenhain

 Grebenhain (/de/) is a municipality in the Vogelsbergkreis in Hesse, Germany.

 Geography

 Location

-The municipality of Grebenhain lies from 400 to 733 m above sea level in the southeastern Vogelsberg Mountains, about 30 km west of Fulda.
+The municipality of Grebenhain lies at an elevation ranging from 400 to 733 m (1,312 to 2405 ft) above sea level.
+It is situated in the southeastern Vogelsberg Mountains, about 30 km west of Fulda, in the Hoher Vogelsberg Nature Park (Naturpark Vulkanregion Vogelsberg).

 Neighbouring municipalities

-Grebenhain borders in the north on the town of Herbstein, in the east on the municipality of Hosenfeld (Fulda district), in the south on the municipalities of Freiensteinau and Birstein (Main-Kinzig-Kreis), in the southwest on the town of Gedern (Wetteraukreis), and in the west on the town of Schotten.
+Grebenhain borders the town of Herbstein to the north, the municipality of Hosenfeld (Fulda district) to the east, the municipalities of Freiensteinau and Birstein (Main-Kinzig-Kreis) to the south, the town of Gedern (Wetteraukreis) to the southwest, and the town of Schotten to the west.

 Constituent municipalities

-The municipality consists of 15 centres named Bannerod, Bermuthshain, Crainfeld, Grebenhain (administrative seat), Hartmannshain, Heisters, Herchenhain, Ilbeshausen-Hochwaldhausen, Metzlos, Metzlos-Gehaag, Nösberts-Weidmoos, Vaitshain, Volkartshain, Wünschen-Moos und Zahmen.
+The municipality consists of 15 formerly independent villages: Bannerod, Bermuthshain, Crainfeld, Grebenhain (administrative seat), Hartmannshain, Herchenhain, Ilbeshausen-Hochwaldhausen, Metzlos, Metzlos-Gehaag, Nösberts-Weidmoos, Vaitshain, Volkartshain, and the constituent parts of Steigertal (Heisters, Wünschen-Moos, Zahmen).